-What is Project Execution
+What is the Project Execution Process?

-The project management life cycle consists of five stages: Initiation, Planning, Execution, Control, and Closure.
+The project management life-cycle consists of five stages: Initiation, Planning, Execution, Control, and Closure.
 The execution phase is the core of the project.
 This stage begins with the preparatory works to undertake the required tasks as determined in the planning phase, with team members working towards the desired ends.
 The management monitors project progress, and tries to control the cost and time variables to ensure that the work output meets the required quality, and remains on track.
 The control phase is closely related to the execution phase, and integrated with the execution phase in many projects. [caption id="attachment_132611” align="aligncenter” width="509”] Project execution is a critical piece of the project management process[/caption] Refer to the wide range of articles and templates that lend clarity on the project execution process, the major tasks and events associated with this phase, and related information.

 Project Team Management

 The execution of a project takes place through project teams.
 Developing and managing project teams constitute a core activity of the project manager during the execution phase.
 The increased importance and dependence on human resources in the new knowledge economy means that project teams make or break the project.
 Good project managers ensure optimal allocation of workforce, provide goal and role clarity, ensure that the team has all the resources required to perform well, monitor team performance on a real-time basis, intervene as required, motivate the team to ensure that they deliver the best possible output, and manage the team on a proactive basis to nip any problems or issues that arise in the bud.
 Bright Hub provides a wide range on articles that specifically focus on the role, development and best practices related to project teams during the execution phase.

 A good and seamless communication plan is indispensable for the successful execution of any project.
 A proper communication system allows team members to interact, messages to get across in time and in the correct format, relevant and useful reporting, and fixing issues as they arise.
 Failure to get the message across or delays in communication can lead to holds-up, team members doing the wrong thing,and a dysfunctional team working at cross-purposes.
 Each project is unique, and as such simply adopting a generic communication plan or a plan that has worked well for one project may not succeed always.
 The best communication plans are tailor-made for the specific project, with only the theoretical base and the best practices in approach adopted or replicated across projects.
 Bright Hub has a wide range of articles that lend clarity on this matter and provide definite how-tos:

 Quality in Project Execution

 Ensuring that the work executes to the required quality and fulfills both stated and implied needs is an important consideration of the project execution phase.
 Quality management ensures that the project matches the customer’s expectation and that the project meets its intended goals.
 Many projects, especially Six Sigma projects are an end in itself, meaning that the focus on the project itself is to improve quality or eliminate waste.
 Even otherwise, the contemporary approach to quality requires incorporating quality to the work execution rather than having a separate quality testing phase and rejecting products that do not confirm to quality specifications.

 Monitoring and Control

 Project control is monitoring the project for risks or other issues that impede project execution, and keeping such threats at bay.
 Although a separate phase, it remains closely integrated with project execution, as the two activities take place simultaneously.
 Very often the execution and control process become one for all practical purposes.
 The project manager or the designated project team monitors the progress of the project and makes the necessary interventions as required to change the pace, add or remove resources, make trade offs, set priorities, or make any other intervention, to meet timelines and ensure effective project scope management.
 Refer to the wide collection of articles that shed light on how to do so: